luca-dr9/Web-App-DevOps-Project/README.md

 - **Output:** "aks_cluster_name" variable to store the name of the provisioned cluster. "aks_cluster_id" variable for the ID of the cluster. "aks_kubeconfig" variable that will capture the Kubernetes configuration file fo the cluster.

+### AKS Terraform Main Directory

+- **Variables:** "client_id" and "client_secret" variables to prevent exposing credentials.

+- **Main:** First added the Azure provider block to enable authentication to Azure using service principal credentials.
+Integrated the Netowrking Module using input variable.
+Integrated the Cluster Module using input varaibles and the output variables from the Networking Module.

 ## Technology Stack

 - **Backend:** Flask is used to build the backend of the application, handling routing, data processing, and interactions with the database.